-Salary Increases

-Cost of Living Adjustments >4 years of service - 4.5% The System is authorized under state law to grant a cost-of-living increase to members who have been retired for at least one year.
+Salary Increases 1 - 4 years of service $- 6.4%$ >4 years of service $-4.5%$ Cost of Living The System is authorized under state law to grant a cost-of-living increase Adjustments to members who have been retired for at least one year.
 The adjustment cannot exceed 2% of the retiree's original benefit for each full calendar year since retirement and may only be granted if sufficient funds are available from investment income in excess of normal requirements.
 State law allows the System to grant additional cost of living increases to all retirees and beneficiaries who are age sixty-five and above equal to 2% of the benefit being received on October 1, 1977, or the original benefit, if retirement commenced after that date.